kkirtigarg/Data-Analysis-of-particle-collisions-at-LHC/README.md

 - High-energy physics endeavours to understand fundamental nature through particle collisions at extreme energies.
 - LHC experiments (ATLAS, CMS) amassed vast data; the Standard Model explains only 4% of the universe.
 - Pursuit of physics models beyond the Standard Model seeks to unravel the unknown phenomena.
+-
+### Background
+The pursuit of unravelling the mysteries of the universe has led physicists to embark on groundbreaking experiments at the Large Hadron Collider (LHC).
+Among the multitude of processes studied, a specific focus lies on the production of light particles and photons.
+This endeavour delves into the realm of particle interactions, shedding light on the intricate mechanisms that govern our universe.
+In this study, we delve into the details of this particular process, exploring data generation, transformation, and classification.

+The core of our investigation involves simulating events that encapsulate the production of particles and photons.
+Two pivotal types of events are generated, each holding distinct significance: Signal and Background Events.
+Signal events are basically the events of interest to us.
+For examples, if some new particles are formed from a collision that are new and unknown to us, that would signify some new physics phenomenon that is involved so that would be a signal event.
+A background event is something that mimics a signal event that could come from a known physical process which we are not interested in.
+Our main focus is on building classification algorithms to classify a signal event image from a background event image accurately to help discover new phenomena.
+Till now we have worked on labelled data and build 2 algorithms for the classification- Principal Component Analysis (PCA) and Convolutional Neural Newtwork (CNN).
+And currently we are working on CNN.

 ### Project Goal
 - Investigate precision in the SM via the LHC's potential.